servirtium/README/starting-a-new-impl-step-6b.md

 This recording https://raw.githubusercontent.com/servirtium/README/master/broken_recordings/request_body_that_never_happened
 claims to be a recording of https://www.example.com/ but it is not.
 Your test should fail because there were unexpected headers in the request.

-You are going to remove everything from request headers apart from:
+You are going to remove everything from request headers apart from: `content-type`.
+Your test will not remove or redact ``